Henry Morgan (humorist): I've Got a Secret

-Morgan stayed with the show for its original 14-season run and rejoined it when it was revived twice: in syndication in 1972, and on CBS once more for a brief 1976 summer run.
+Morgan stayed with the show for its original 14-season run and rejoined it when it was revived twice: in syndication in 1972 and on CBS once more for a brief 1976 summer run.

 Other work

-Morgan continued radio appearances, most often on the NBC weekend show NBC Monitor (1955–70), which also afforded final airings to longtime radio favorites Fibber McGee and Molly, until co-star Marian Jordan's death, as well as appearing as a guest panelist on other game shows produced by the Goodson-Todman team, including What's My Line?, To Tell the Truth and The Match Game.
-Morgan also took a turn hosting a radio quiz show, Sez Who, in 1959; the quiz involved guessing the famous voices making memorable comments that had been recorded over the years.
+Morgan continued radio appearances, most often on the NBC weekend show NBC Monitor (1955–70), which afforded final airings to longtime radio favorites Fibber McGee and Molly until co-star Marian Jordan's death.
+He also appeared as a guest panelist on other game shows produced by the Goodson-Todman team, including What's My Line?, To Tell the Truth and The Match Game.
+Morgan also took a turn hosting the radio quiz show Sez Who, in 1959; the quiz involved guessing the famous voices making memorable comments that had been recorded over the years.

-Morgan had three bylines in Mad magazine in 1957–58, during the period when the magazine was adapting work from humorists such as Bob and Ray, Ernie Kovacs and Sid Caesar.
-During the early 1950s, he also wrote a weekly humor column for the New York Post.
-Morgan was occasionally seen on the legendary weekly news satire That Was The Week That Was in 1964–65.
+Morgan had three bylines in Mad magazine in 1957–1958 during the period when the magazine was adapting work from humorists such as Bob and Ray, Ernie Kovacs and Sid Caesar.
+During the early 1950s, he wrote a weekly humor column for the New York Post.
+Morgan occasionally was seen on the weekly news satire That Was The Week That Was in 1964–1965.
 Also in the 1960s, he made numerous appearances in the early years of The Tonight Show Starring Johnny Carson and became a regular cast member of the short-lived but respected James Thurber-based comedy series My World and Welcome to It in 1969.
 He was also a contestant on a 1963 edition of To Tell the Truth, in which he successfully fooled the panelists into thinking he was former Polish spy-turned-author Pawel Monat.

 During the 1970s, Morgan wrote humorous commentaries for national magazines.
-His radio career gained an early-1980s revival in his native New York City, thanks to his two-and-a-half-minute The Henry Morgan Show commentaries, broadcast twice daily on WNEW-AM (now WBBR) starting in January 1981.
+His radio career gained a revival in his native New York City in the early 1980s because of his two-and-a-half-minute The Henry Morgan Show commentaries, broadcast twice daily on WNEW-AM (now WBBR) starting in January 1981.
 The following year, he added the Saturday-evening show Morgan and the Media on WOR.

-On October 13, 1972, Morgan appeared as a last-minute fill-in on The Merv Griffin Show, and, frustrated with fellow guest Charo's interruptions and poor grasp of English, told Griffin, "...you dragged me out of bed because you said you were stuck for a guest, and I have to sit and listen to this nonsensical babble..." and walked off the set.
+On October 13, 1972, Morgan appeared as a last-minute fill-in on The Merv Griffin Show, and frustrated with fellow guest Charo's interruptions and deliberately contrived poor grasp of English, told Griffin "you dragged me out of bed because you said you were stuck for a guest, and I have to sit and listen to this nonsensical babble", and he walked off the set.

-Morgan was a guest on the February 8, 1982 fifth episode of the nascent Late Night with David Letterman show along with film producer and director Francis Ford Coppola, during which Morgan gave a rambling account of his troubles with his ex-wife and left the show during a commercial break.
+Morgan was a guest on the February 8, 1982 fifth episode of the nascent Late Night with David Letterman show with film producer and director Francis Ford Coppola during which Morgan gave a rambling account of his troubles with his ex-wife and left the show during a commercial break.